Audrew36/suckless/README.md

-to move between windows use "super key + k or j" to switch between work spaces press "super key + tab" to escape dwm press "super + shift + q" to set backround run "sudo apt-get install fehbg" and set ~/.fehb in your .xinitrc or .bashrc and make "feh --bg-fill ~/Picures/myWallpaper.png" to set transparent windows run "sudo apt-get install compton" and set create comton.conf in ~/.config/compton/ directory with necessary settings ( you can find compton.conf example in root directory).
-Then add "compton -b" command to .bashrc or .xinitrc to launch it on startup to set slstatu, you might need to set sudo priviliges for sh scripts.
-To execute them on autostart write "exec slstatus" in your .bashrc or .xinitrc
+to move between windows use "super key + k or j" to switch between work spaces press "super key + tab" to escape dwm press "super + shift + q"